Bedside Angels

 U.S. Grant”

 Grant displayed his witty humor and playful relationship he shared with Harrison one day on Mt.
 McGregor as Harrison was pulling the General to the Hotel Balmoral in a bath wagon wheelchair.
 Harrison under the burden made reference to feeling like a draught horse, to which Grant scribbled on paper the response “For a man who has been accustomed to drive fast horses this is a considerable come down in point of speed.”
 Harrison played along replying that at least the slower speed was safer, to which the General wrote “My horse will not run away uphill.”
 They enjoyed a laugh together.
+Grant would also playfully write a note stating that “If Henry can get me in bed… he has me just where he wants me.”

 Harrison and Henry were both attending to their patient to the end.
 Henry responded to the General’s final request when he uttered “water” by wetting a towel to place on his lips for relief.
 Soon after this they both watched as their patient and friend breathed his last on the morning of July 23, 1885.